thedavecarroll/powershell.anovelidea.org/_posts/2018-08-17-unique-email-domains.md

 })
 ```

-_Notice that I used the ForEach() method (available in PowerShell v4 and later), which is typically faster than the_
+Notice that I used the ForEach() method (available in PowerShell v4 and later), which is typically faster than the
-_ForEach-Object cmdlet or the foreach loop.
-You can use whichever you choose based on your PowerShell version._
+ForEach-Object cmdlet or the foreach loop.
+You can use whichever you choose based on your PowerShell version.
+{: .notice--info}

 Finally, we use Sort-Object -Unique to get the unique domains.